 Students are permitted to tutor other students in the cafe or olive grove only.
 Tutoring in classrooms or any other location is not permitted.
-Families are responsible for scheduling tutoring sessions and arranging payment; CCA does not take responsibility for overseeing the content or schedule of tutoring sessions.
+Families are responsible for scheduling tutoring sessions and arranging payment.
+CCA does not take responsibility for overseeing the content or schedule of tutoring sessions; nevertheless, parents should inform the administration of any outside tutors who will be on campus regularly.
+Students in grade eight and below who are released to another CCA student for tutoring after school must complete a release form and agree to stay with the assigned tutor until their parents arrive.
+Alternatively, students must attend day camp following the tutoring session; students may not remain in the cafe unsupervised.